Chumlee: Career

 Chumlee began working for the Gold & Silver Pawn Shop at age 21.
 He worked there for five years before filming the first season of the reality television series Pawn Stars in July 2009.
 His duties include behind-the-counter work at the shop, such as testing items, loading items, and writing tickets for items purchased by customers.

 In the series, he is depicted as the comic foil, often made the butt of the others' jokes for his perceived lack of intelligence and his incompetence, for which he has been referred to as a "village idiot".
 Chumlee has responded by explaining that he is underestimated and points to his expertise in pinball machines, which he utilizes in the second-season episode "Pinball Wizards", much to Corey's surprise, as an example of an area in which he is knowledgeable.

 Chumlee emerged as the breakout cast member, and a fan favorite of the series.
 As a result of the show's success, he formed his own company selling novelty items of his own design and arranged his personal appearances.
 He sold half of his stake in the company in 2010 to Rick Harrison for $155,000, so that the shop could handle orders of his merchandise more efficiently.
 Chumlee's sales of merchandise have surpassed other stars of the show due to his popularity.

 Chumlee appeared as himself, alongside Rick and Corey Harrison, in the episode "iLost My Head in Vegas", on the American TV series iCarly.

 In May 2017, Chumlee opened a candy shop, Chumlee's Candy on the Boulevard, across the street from the Gold and Silver Pawn Shop in Las Vegas.

 In 2020 Chumlee released a NES style video game titled Chumlee's Adventure: The Quest for Pinky, a homebrew action game for the Nintendo Entertainment System developed by Cayhan Games.
 The game features Chumlee fighting his way through the pawn shop and its customers to find his dog, Pinky, in a style reminiscent of the classic NES title Kung Fu.

-In 2022 Chumlee along side Corey and Rick starred in a spinoff of Pawn Stars, Pawn Stars Do America where the trio travel across the United States buying items from fans.
+In 2022 Chumlee, alongside Corey and Rick, starred in a spinoff of Pawn Stars, Pawn Stars Do America where the trio travel across the United States buying items from fans.

 In 2025 he alongside Rick, started the Pawn Stars After Dark Podcast where they discuss behind-the-scenes stories from the Pawn Shop, along with Pawn Stars castmates, and various guests.